 5. People plan for 2030

 Most cement firms have a vision of how their cement plant assets will look in 2030, or are putting one together.
-However, what is less clear is how organisational structures, processes and job roles will change by 2030.
+However, what is less clear is how organizational structures, processes and job roles will change by 2030.
 What are the steps from the ‘workforce of today’ to the ‘workforce of tomorrow?’
 How can we engage, enthuse and energise employees to design, develop and implement these transformations?

 i.
 Decarbonisation: Proudfoot estimates that 70% of the cement plant staff skills and capabilities used in 2022 will still be required in 2030.
 However 30% will need new skills, with some tasks to be eliminated altogether;

 ii.
 Rapid technological advances: Most cement players already have a good digital roadmap, with digitalisation, Industry 4.0 and automation projects underway.
-However, it is evident that few have calculated the organisational impacts of this on their business structure;
+However, it is evident that few have calculated the organizational impacts of this on their business structure;

 iii.
 Circular construction economics: There will be increases in the number of raw materials, alternative fuels and renewable power sources.
 Handling these will change the job requirements in management and resource control.
 New skills and competences will be required, but a large proportion could be covered by retrained existing staff;

 iv.
 The speed of green politics: The EU ETS price has already reached Euro75/t, but it may reach Euro100/t or more by 2030.
-Proudfoot anticipates that speed of technical and organisational changes will more or less follow the increase.
+Proudfoot anticipates that speed of technical and organizational changes will more or less follow the increase.
 The EU ETS CBAM (and possibly other taxes) will affect the locations of cement plants around the world;

 v.
 Covid-19: The pandemic has forced many companies to ask whether or not all office staff and support functions actually need to work on site.
 For many, working from home will become the norm.